-MUED 114 Class Study: Cello and Bass (2) Four hours of laboratory per week.
-Open only to majors in Music Education (instrumental option).
-Credit will be granted for only one of the following: MUED 114 or MUSC 114.
-Formerly MUSC 114.
+MUSC 114 Class Study: Cello and Bass (2) Four hours of laboratory per week.
+Open only to majors in music education (instrumental option).
 A study of the instruments with emphasis on ensemble training.
 The student will acquire an adequate playing technique.

-MUED 116 Class Study: Clarinet (2) Four hours of laboratory per week.
-Open only to majors in Music Education (instrumental option).
-Credit will be granted for only one of the following: MUED 116 or MUSC 116.
-Formerly MUSC 116.
+MUSC 116 Class Study: Clarinet (2) Four hours of laboratory per week.
+Open only to majors in music education (instrumental option).
 A study of the clarinet with emphasis on ensemble training.
 The student will acquire an adequate playing technique.

-MUED 117 Class Study: Flute, Oboe, Bassoon, and Saxaphone (2) Four hours of laboratory per week.
-Open only to majors in Music Education (instrumental option).
-Credit will be granted for only one of the following: MUED 117 or MUSC 117.
-Formerly MUSC 117.
+MUSC 117 Class Study: Flute, Oboe, Bassoon, and Saxophone (2) Four hours of laboratory per week.
+Open only to majors in music education (instrumental option).
 A study of the instruments with emphasis on ensemble training.
 The student will acquire an adequate playing technique on two to four instruments, and an understanding of the acoustical and construction principles of the others.

-MUED 120 Class Study: Cornet (2) Four hours of laboratory per week.
-Open only to majors in Music Education (instrumental option).
-Credit will be granted for only one of the following: MUED 120 or MUSC 120.
-Formerly MUSC 120.
+MUSC 120 Class Study: Cornet (2) Four hours of laboratory per week.
+Open only to majors in music education (instrumental option).
 A study of the cornet with emphasis on ensemble training.
 The student will acquire an adequate playing technique.

-MUED 121 Class Study: Horn, Trombone, Euphonium, and Tuba (2) Four hours of laboratory per week.
-Open only to majors in Music Education (instrumental ooption).
-Credit will be granted for only one of the following: MUED 121 or MUSC 121.
-Formerly MUSC 121.
+MUSC 121 Class Study: Horn, Trombone, Euphonium, and Tuba (2) Four hours of laboratory per week.
+Open only to majors in music education (instrumental option).
 A study of the instruments with emphasis on ensemble training.
 The student will acquire an adequate playing technique on two to four instruments, and an understanding of the acoustical and construction principles of the others.